rmrf-run/ansible27env/SampleExam.md

 - Ansible should connect to all managed nodes using the automation user.
 - Create an inventory file `/home/automation/plays/inventory` with the following:

-node1.test.example.com is a member of the proxy host group. node2.test.example.com is a member of the webservers host group. node3.test.example.com is a member of the webservers host group. node4.test.example.com is a member of the database host group.
+node1.test.example.com is a member of the `proxy` host group. node2.test.example.com is a member of the `webserver` host group. node3.test.example.com is a member of the `webserver` host group. node4.test.example.com is a member of the `database` host group.

 ### Task 2: Ad-Hoc Commands